industrial-edge/iih-semantics-getting-started/docs/Installation.md

 #### IIH Registry Service

-This app needs to be installed on the IED and it allows to the IIH to discover which connectors are sending data to the databus.
+This app needs to be installed on the IED and it allows to the IIH to discover which connectors are sending data to the Databus.

 #### IIH Core